-They’re helpful in capturing product functionality, but make sure to compliment them with other techniques like workflow diagrams, storyboards, mockups, or sketches.
+They help capture product functionality but compliment them with other techniques like workflow diagrams, storyboards, mockups, or sketches.

-If you want to create a product that is likely to be reused, user stories are great.
+User stories are great if you want to create a product that is likely to be reused.

 User Story vs. Use Case